dbojan/Pluto-TV-Playlists-Python/README.md

 ```
 --jwt-only            Only refresh JWT in existing .m3u8 files
 ```
 It downloads jwt token for a single channel in a region, and applies it to m3u8 files for that region.
 This will skip generating xml files, obviously.
+This will not update your list of channels and vod items, just their tokens.

 2026-05-31-1